awwright/uri-template-router/README.md

 Instances of `Router` store a tree of templates that can be searched for matches.

-In the context of a Router, a template is also called a _Route_.
+In the context of a Router, a template is stored in a _Route_ object.

 ### Router#addTemplate(pattern, options, name)